-Disabled railroad workers retiring directly from the railroad industry at the end of fiscal year 2017 were awarded more than \$2,920 a month on the average while awards for disabled workers under social security averaged approximately \$1,295.
+Disabled railroad workers retiring directly from the railroad industry in fiscal year 2018 were awarded \$3,050 a month on average while awards for disabled workers under social security averaged \$1,340.

 While both the Railroad Retirement and Social Security Acts provide benefits to workers who are totally disabled for any regular work, the Railroad Retirement Act also provides disability benefits specifically for employees who are disabled for work in their regular railroad occupation.
 Employees may be eligible for such an occupational disability annuity at age 60 with 10 years of service, or at any age with 20 years of service.